 Best SAT Prep Courses & Classes

-Our comprehensive guide to the best SAT prep courses and classes
+Our comprehensive guide to the best online SAT prep courses and classes on the market

-Despite recent headlines noting that some top universities have dropped the SAT as a mandatory part of their applications process, getting a top tier SAT score is arguably more important than ever.
+Despite recent headlines noting that some universities have dropped the SAT as an application requirement, getting a top tier SAT score is arguably more important than ever.
 With nearly every college-bound high school student these days having a 3.8+ GPA and impressive extracurriculars, you need something that makes your application stand out – a first rate SAT score.
-And this means you’ll almost assuredly need a prep course.
-Luckily, our team of test prep experts has thoroughly reviewed and rated just about every SAT prep course on the market and ranked the best ones in this guide, to help you make the right choice.
+To help you crush this exam and get the SAT score you need, our team has thoroughly reviewed and rated just about every online SAT prep course on the market and ranked the best ones here.